-- .1 The following considerations shall be made for all applications for a harvest preserve: - a.
-Shall be ancillary to an agricultural farm operation or rural residence; - b.
-Shall be located a minimum of 1.6 kilometres from any other residential site; - c.
-Shall comply with all Federal and Provincial legislation and regulation;

-- d.
-Shall comply with the Agricultural Tourism Development requirements in Section 5.5; - e.
-Council may apply special standards as a condition of discretionary approval limiting the size of operation, buildings used for the operation, and any other measures deemed necessary.
+- a) Shall be ancillary to an agricultural farm operation or rural residence. - b) Shall be located a minimum of 1.6km (1 mile) from any other residential site. - c) Shall comply with all federal and provincial legislation and regulation. - d) Shall comply with the Agricultural Tourism Development requirements in Section 5.6. - e) Council may apply special standards as a condition of discretionary approval limiting the size of operation, buildings used for the operation, and any other measures deemed necessary.